 Your Fall 2017 Class Schedule

 Academic advisors will build your schedule and enroll you in fall semester classes.
-You will be able to access your tentative schedule in mid-July using the Student Information System (SIS) online at www.rit.edu/infocenter/.
+You will be able to access your tentative schedule on July 23 or later using the Student Information System (SIS) online at www.rit.edu/infocenter/.
 You must use your RIT computer account and password to access SIS.
 Our academic advisors will be available to make any necessary adjustments to your schedule during Orientation.

 Math Placement Exam (MPE)

 To ensure proper course placement, you are required to take the Math Placement Exam (MPE).
 The MPE is available from May 15-June 30.
 To access the exam or for more information, please visit www.rit.edu/science/mpe/.

 Orientation - Academic Day

 First year students will move into the residence halls on Tuesday, August 22 and New Student Orientation will run through August 26, 2017.